cmonkey03/wolm-client/README.md

 - React-Spring

 ## Features
-- Adapter pattern to access WOLM API through RESTful conventions
+- Adapter pattern accesses  WOLM API through RESTful conventions
-- Zombies increase in both quantity and speed
-- Avatar contamination increments upon contact with a zombie
-- Avatar's wounds start to display once contamination score reaches 50
-- Contamination score of 100 causes avatar to show even more wounds
-- Background music consistent with era that also influenced graphics styling
+- Site authentication enables three-tier access: public, user and admin
+- Four validated forms and six tables enable CRUD actions for three models: tours, users and admin
+- Error and success messages are displayed after post, delete and update actions
+- Optimistic rendering of updates to reduce API calls

 ## Setup
+1. If you'd like to fetch from the heroku API, go to `/src/adapter.js` and ensure line 2 is commented and line 4 is uncommented
-- First, ensure that you've cloned down the [ZombieRoad backend](https://github.com/tristramjones/ZombieRoadBackend) and followed the setup instructions there.
+2. If you'd like to fetch from a the localhost, clone down the [WOLM server](https://github.com/cmonkey03/wolm-server) and followed the setup instructions there.
-- Clone down this repo and run `npm install http-server`.
+3. Clone down this repo and run `npm install http-server`.
-- Run `http-server -p 8000` from the command line and open [http://localhost:8000/](http://localhost:8000/) in your browser.
+4. Run `http-server -p 8000` from the command line and open [http://localhost:8000/](http://localhost:8000/) in your browser.

 ## Contribute
-Thanks for your interest in contributing to ZombieRoad!
+Thanks for your interest in contributing to WOLM!

-The following is a set of guidelines for contributing to the ZombieRoad client.
+The following is a set of guidelines for contributing to the WOLM client.

 ### Getting started
 Review the documentation for P5 [here](https://p5js.org/reference/).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Issues
 Before submitting a new issue ensure that one has not already been created by reviewing the [open issues](https://github.com/cmonkey03/ZombieRoad/issues).
 If your bug is unique to the currently open issues, submit a new one [here](https://github.com/cmonkey03/ZombieRoad/issues/new).